mindspore-lab/mindaudio/recipes/VoxCeleb/README.md

 Also, when the preprocessed testing audio data is generated, you can run the code below only to evalute speaker verification:

 `python speaker_verification_cosine.py --need_generate_data=False`

+Attention, when you changed your pretrained model .ckpt file, you should delete the `enroll_dict_bleeched.npy` file in the `npy_file_path` so that you can get the new evalution result with your new pretrained model.